SimonScapan/AuntElisa/README.md

 If you are ready click on "GET RESPONSE" to hear, what Elisa want's to response you.

+So that you know which text is currently being processed, it is displayed above the two buttons.

-Repeat the last two steps to enjoy a full conversatoin with the chatbot.
+Repeat the steps to enjoy a full conversatoin with the chatbot.